Princeton Law School

 The Law School at the College of New Jersey (now Princeton University) was a department of Princeton University from 1847 until 1852.

+History

+In the 1820s, an attempt was made to organize teaching in law, but this plan ended following the death of the designated professor.

-It began instruction in 1847 as a modest effort consisting of three professors: Joseph Coerten Hornblower, Richard Stockton Field, and James S. Green.
+The Law School at the College of New Jersey began instruction in 1847 as a modest effort consisting of three professors: Joseph Coerten Hornblower, Richard Stockton Field, and James S. Green.
 Only seven students obtained a law degree before the school closed in 1852.
 The short-lived experiment was the furthest the university got in a recurring ambition, marked by varying levels of effort, to establish a law school.

-Previously, in the 1820s, an attempt was made to organize teaching in law, but this plan ended following the death of the designated professor.
+In 1890, Princeton President Francis Landey Patton lamented that Princeton had faculties of philosophy and theology but needed to send Princeton graduates to Harvard or Columbia to study law.

-In 1935, the university once again formed appreciable plans for the start of a law school but was unable to secure a faculty.
-The desire remained after these unsuccessful efforts but aspirations were relegated to thirsting words rather than material preparations.
+From 1923 to 1925, the university once again formed appreciable plans for the start of a law school but abandoned the idea due to cost and financial risk.
 In 1974, then president of Princeton, William G. Bowen, selected a committee to investigate and advise on the achievability of a law school.
 The committee recommended plans for a law school be deferred after citing high construction costs.

-Princeton, Brown, and Dartmouth are the only Ivy League schools to lack a law school, and all Princeton graduates who are lawyers will have received their legal training elsewhere.
+Besides Princeton, Brown and Dartmouth are the two other Ivy League schools to lack a law school.

+Law at Princeton University today

+Through its Princeton School of Public and International Affairs, Princeton maintains a program in law and public policy as well as a program in criminal justice.

+Though formally housed in the department of politics, Robert P. George also holds the title of professor of jurisprudence.